Azure/azure-iot-sdks/c/serializer/samples/devicetwin_configupdate/raspbian-raspberrypi3-c-devicetwin.md

 <a name="Step-4-Monitor"></a>
 # Step 4:  Monitor Device Twin by changing desired property from the cloud

--   You could observe telemetry data and 3000 ms rate frequency in Device Explorer Twin.
+-   You could observe telemetry data and 3000 ms rate frequency in [Device Explorer Twin][lnk-device-explorer-twin].
 Click on your device, then on Data tab, then push Monitor button to observe received events from raspberrypi3

   ![](./media/ObserveTelemetry.png)